lynxthecat/cake-autorate/README.md

-CAKE is an algorithm that manages the buffering of data being sent/received by an [OpenWrt router](https://openwrt.org) so that no more data is queued than is necessary, minimizing the latency (and bufferbloat) and improving the network's responsiveness.
+CAKE is an algorithm that manages the buffering of data being sent/received by an [OpenWrt router](https://openwrt.org) so that no more data is queued than is necessary, minimizing the latency (and bufferbloat) and improving the responsiveness of a network.

 The present implementation of CAKE requires a fixed bandwidth setting.
 This presents a challenge in applying CAKE